Ivy Julia Cromartie Stranahan

-Ivy Julia Cromartie Stranahan (February 24, 1881 – August 30, 1971) was an American philanthropist heavily involved with the Seminoles of Southern Florida.
+Ivy Julia Cromartie Stranahan (February 24, 1881 – August 30, 1971) was an American philanthropist and suffragist heavily involved with the Seminoles of Southern Florida.
 She trained as a teacher initially, but after marrying Frank Stranahan, she settled permanently in Fort Lauderdale.
 While there, she began supporting the rights of the Seminoles and aiding them in moving to an Indian reservation.
 She is closely associated with the Friends of the Florida Seminoles, an organization through which she sought to support the education of Seminole children, build homes and eventually to support themselves fully.

 Early life

 Ivy Julia Cromartie was born in White Springs, Florida, to August and Sarah Cromartie (née Driver) on February 24, 1881.
 Her father was a teacher based in Central Florida.
 During the development of the southern part of the state, the Cromartie family continued to move further south.
 During one part of her childhood, the family lived near a settlement named Owens on the Peace River around 15 mi from Arcadia.

 They moved onto Juno, Florida, and then later to Lemon City where her schooling was completed.
 She sought to become a teacher immediately and trained through the summer following graduation.
 She was assigned as the first teacher to work at the school in the New River settlement (now known as Fort Lauderdale).
 She arrived prior to the completion of the construction of the school building and stayed with a school trustee and his family for several months.
 The one-room school opened in 1899 to serve the six families in the surrounding area.